 What is an engineering consultant?

-An engineering consultant provides expertise and guidance to businesses on engineering projects, and advises their clients on how to best meet their design and construction demands.
-Engineering consultants usually have a specialism in a specific type of engineering, such as civil, structural or mechanical, and conduct a wide variety of tasks such as project management, planning design briefs and construction completion.
+An engineering consultant provides expertise and guidance to businesses on engineering projects and advises their clients on how to best meet their design and construction demands.
+Engineering consultants usually specialize in a specific aspect of the industry, such as civil engineering, structural engineering or mechanical engineering, and a large part of the job role is to be involved in engineering project management, planning design briefs and construction completion.

 Engineering Consultant Salary Expectations

 Engineering consultants are highly sought after due to their in-depth knowledge of a certain field, alongside years of experience.
 The average salary of an engineering consultant, depending on expertise, is around $100,000.

 Engineering Consultants work with a wide range of clients, ranging from private companies to the local and national government in order to share their technical expertise on how to provide a solution to a problem, and ensure that all rules and regulations are followed.
 Engineering consultants will take an active part throughout the whole project, advising and liaising with numerous people on planning, designing and implementation of engineering projects.

 Be an effective communicator, speaking to and interviewing employees and stakeholders at all levels of the business.